NoahLE/Docker-nginx-webpack-HMR/README.md

 - Yarn
 - Docker

 Add `127.0.0.1 local.sandbox.com` to your `/private/etc/hosts` file.
+Feel free to change this to whatever host you want.

-1. Install the packages with `yarn`
+1. Install the packages by running `yarn`
-2. Build the project for Docker with `docker-compose -f docker-compose.yml4 up`
+2. Build the project for Docker with `docker-compose -f docker-compose.yml up`

-## Notes

-The application works with hot module replacement if you go to `local.sandbox.com:3000` or `localhost:3000`.

-If you go to `local.sandbox.com` or `localhost`, nginx does not correctly proxy_pass the data to the `webpack-dev-server` running on port 3000.